Aaron Nola: 2019–20

 During the offseason, on February 13, 2019, Nola signed a four-year, $45 million contract extension with the Phillies, including a $2 million signing bonus.
-He was once again named the Opening Day starter, throwing six innings in the team's 10–4 win over the Braves.
+He was once again named the Opening Day starter, throwing six innings in the team's 10–4 win over Atlanta.
 He posted a 12–7 record for the season, pitching to a 3.87 ERA and 229 strikeouts in 34 starts and 202 1/3 innings.

 Nola arrived late to the Phillies' 2020 spring training after quarantining due to exposure to COVID-19.
 He made his third consecutive Opening Day start in 2020, starting in a 5–2 loss against the Miami Marlins.
 He pitched his first two complete games with the Phillies in 2020, both of which were only seven innings due to a rule that shortened doubleheaders.
-His August 26 start against the Nationals on Matt Breen served as Joe Girardi's 1000th managerial win.
+His August 26 start against the Nationals served as Joe Girardi's 1000th managerial win.
 In the pandemic-shortened 2020 season, he posted a 5–5 record and 3.28 ERA in 12 starts and 71 1/3 innings.
 Nola's 5–0 loss to the Rays at the end of the regular season eliminated the Phillies from wild card contention in the postseason.

 2021

-Nola was selected to pitching Opening Day for the fourth year in a row in 2021, the longest streak by a Phillies pitcher since Steve Carlton opened ten seasons in a row between 1977 and 1986.
-On April 18, 2021, Nola threw his first complete game shutout in the MLB, beating the St. Louis Cardinals 2–0.
+Nola was selected to pitch Opening Day for the fourth year in a row in 2021, the longest streak by a Phillies pitcher since Steve Carlton opened ten seasons in a row between 1977 and 1986.
+On April 18, Nola threw his first complete game shutout in the MLB, beating the St. Louis Cardinals 2–0.
 Less than two months later, on June 1, Nola recorded his 1,000th career strikeout.
 He was the fastest Phillies pitcher to reach that number, doing so in 913 innings, and joined Cole Hamels and Steve Carlton as the only Phillies pitchers to record 1,000 or more strikeouts before the age of 28.
 On June 25, Nola struck out 10 consecutive batters in a game against the Mets, tying Tom Seaver's April 22, 1970, record for most consecutive strikeouts in a game.

-For the 2021 season, he had the lowest LOB percentage in the majors among pitchers, at 66.8%.
-Nola finished the 2021 season with a 9–9 record, pitching to a 4.63 ERA and 223 strikeouts in 32 starts and 180 2/3 innings.
+For the 2021 season, he had the lowest left on base percentage in the majors, at 66.8%.
+Nola finished the season with a 9–9 record, pitching to a 4.63 ERA and 223 strikeouts in 32 starts and 180 2/3 innings.